LaKeySha Frazier-Bosley

 LaKeySha Amr Frazier-Bosley (born January 5, 1993) is a Democratic member of the Missouri General Assembly representing the State's 79th House district.

 Career

-Frazier-Bosley won the election on November 6, 2018 from the platform of Democratic Party.
+Frazier-Bosley won the election on November 6, 2018, from the platform of Democratic Party.
 She secured ninety percent of the vote while her closest rival Libertarian Dan Elder secured ten percent.
+She was also elected secretary of the Missouri Legislative Black Caucus.

+Personal life

+Her brother, Freeman Bosley Jr., was the first African-American Mayor of St. Louis.